 - Ovarian stimulation: The partner donating eggs undergoes ovarian induction to produce multiple eggs.

 - Fertilization: The eggs are extracted and fertilized with donor sperm in our lab.
+The eggs can be used immediately or frozen for future use.

 - Embryo transfer: While waiting for fertilization to occur, the partner who will carry the pregnancy begins taking medication to prepare for transfer.
 Dr. Vermesh or Toloubeydokhti will then place the agreed-upon number of embryos into her uterus.